 The holidays all come with expectations.

 But do we expect to come away with tender loving memories?
-The holidays are really about being thankful for our blessings and blessing others in return.
+The holidays are really about being thankful for our blessings.
 They are about family and friends.
-We enjoy them so much more when we create an atmosphere from which memories are birthed.
+We enjoy the holidays so much more when we create an atmosphere from which memories are birthed.

 Funny memories?
 My dear husband broke a tooth on his mom’s Thanksgiving turkey!
 It had been left in the oven way too long.
 She felt so bad about it.
 But we laughed.
 Chipping a tooth is no fun but it stayed a humorous memory that she got teased about for years.
 She was such a good sport (and to set the record straight, a very good cook.)

 Oh yes, and in my family it was the Christmas tree that would fall over in the middle of the night.
 The trunk was crooked and it just didn’t want to stand up!
 Each morning we’d hear “Oh, no!” and one of my parents would “right” it again, decorations getting shabbier as time went on.

 So, think about creating some great family memories!